Training Philosophy

 Behavioral Objectives

-• Demonstrate knowledge and respect for the roles and perspectives of other professions; and
+• Demonstrates knowledge and respect for the roles and perspectives of other professions.

-• Apply the knowledge of consultation models and practices in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
+• Applies this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.

 Evaluation Methods